-Fresh off the success of its flagship Galaxy S3, Samsung unveiled its latest gadget at IFA 2012 in Berlin this week.
+Fresh off the success of its flagship Galaxy S3, Samsung unveiled its latest gadget at IFA 2012 in Berlin.
 The Galaxy Note 2, the second-generation of the South Korean company’s phone-tablet hybrid, offers as many compelling reasons to buy as its S3 sibling, depending on what you’re looking for.
 In fact, it has been described as simply a larger S3 with a stylus pen.
 Read on for a closer look at how the two devices stack up against each other specs-wise.

 Size & Weight

 The biggest difference between the Galaxy Note 2 and the Galaxy S3, and likely what will be a clincher for most prospective buyers, is size.
 The Note 2 measures in at 151.1 x 80.5 x 9.4mm and weighs 180g, while the S3 is considerably smaller, though only slightly thinner, at 136.6 x 70.6 x 8.6mm.
 And it’s a lightweight, at 133g.